-Weakness in the environment for nonresidential construction activity has persisted in 2013, and nonresidential construction activity has remained at subdued levels similar to recent years.
-We expect underlying weakness to continue to impact revenues for the remainder of 2013.
-Our backlog is lower than we have experienced in the past, although it is still at solid levels in light of industry conditions and we believe that overall our booked work and prospects are stable.
-Our primary emphasis for the remainder of 2013 will be on execution, including a focus on cost discipline and efficient project and service performance.
-Based on our backlog, and in light of weak economic conditions for our industry, we expect that revenues will continue at the lower levels that we have experienced in recent years while 2013 profitability will improve from the levels that we experienced in 2012.
-Based on our backlog and activity levels, we currently anticipate that 2014 revenues and profitability will be comparable to the improved levels of 2013.
+We expect that weakness in the underlying environment for nonresidential construction activity will continue to affect our industry in 2014 with the overall activity remaining at levels similar to recent years, however, we expect that over the next several quarters demand for non-residential construction is likely to gradually increase in a majority of our markets.
+Our backlog is steady, remaining at solid levels in light of ongoing industry conditions.
+Our primary emphasis for the remainder of 2014 will be on execution, including a focus on cost discipline and efficient project performance, and we are investing in service growth.
+Based on our backlog, and in light of economic conditions for our industry, we expect that revenues will continue at the levels that we have experienced in recent years, and that 2014 profitability will be comparable to the improved levels of 2013.